ccoquide/unbiased-von-pr/README.md

 Output files are the following

-1. `maritime-1stON-1stON-PR-085.dat` : 1stON PR in case of maritime data set and alpha=0.85
+1. `maritime-1stON-1stON-PR-085.dat` : 1stONPR in case of maritime data set and alpha=0.85
-2. `maritime-1stON-Biased-1stON-PR-085.dat` : Obtained with Biased 1stON PR model
+2. `maritime-1stON-Biased-1stON-PR-085.dat` : Obtained with Biased 1stONPR model
-3. `maritime-VON-VON-PR-085.dat` : VON PR model Obtained with Standard PR model applied on VON
+3. `maritime-VON-VON-PR-085.dat` : VONPR model obtained with Standard PR model applied on VON
-4. `maritime-VON-Unbiased-VON-PR-085.dat` : Obtained with Unbiased VON PR model
+4. `maritime-VON-Unbiased-VON-PR-085.dat` : Obtained with Unbiased VONPR model

 The structure of these files is detailed at the end of this docuement.